Park and Ride

 Intersection of US 18/151/Old PB (2565 Old PB Co.
 Road)

-Cars may be parked at this lot for 48 hours
+Cars may remain parked at this lot for 48 hours

 The Department of Transportation (DOT) manages the following locations, which provide free parking.
-Madison Metro does not serve these lots, but they make good carpool meeting spots or places from which to park and bike.
+Madison Metro does not serve these lots, but they make good carpool meeting spots or bike hubs.
 For more details visit the DOT’s Park and Ride page.

 Locations